Requirements:Terminal software (Putty is highly recommended.)

 - Press "S" (uppercase) to save the configuration, and give it a number (not zero).

 - You can exit, or create and save more configurations.
-Some things you may want to save (other than serial ports) are:

 From now on, you will be able to start your Altair-Duino with your desired configuration by setting the data switches to the configuration number (eg. "0011" for configuration number 3) then hold the Deposit switch up while powering on the Altair-Duino.